-Leg 2 starts at Turtle bay to Bahia Santa Maria also known as Mag Bay.
-I carried an extra 45 gallons of diesel fuel in three 15 gallon Mexican jugs; these jugs came from LaPaz on a catamaran that I met in Los Angeles.
-The guy sold me all three for $15.00.
+Even though on board I carry two hundred gallons of diesel per engine (Ford Lehman twin diesels) I also carried an additional 45 gallons of diesel fuel in three 15 gallon Mexican jugs; these jugs came from LaPaz on a catamaran that I met in Los Angeles.
+The sailor sold me the three fuel jugs for $15.00.
 He also sold me his secondary anchor for $65.00.

-Turtle Bay is where we obtained fuel and Mag Bay is where we kicked back enjoyed the scenery and waited for the pangas to take us to the beach party.
+Turtle Bay is the only stop available for fuel.
+You do not want to miss it.
+Mag Bay is where we kicked back and enjoyed the scenery and waited for the pangas to take us to an organized event beach party.

-leg 3.
-Bahia santa maria to cabo san lucas.
+Leg 3.
+Bahia Santa Maria to Cabo San Lucas.
 180 miles – the final stretch.

-Departed with the fleet at 0700 (the weather was windy for the sailors) on Wed and arrived the following morning at Cabo at around 0700 kept motoring for another 20 miles north to Puerto Los Cabos.
+We departed with the fleet at 0700 (the weather was windy for the sailors) on Wednesday and arrived the following morning at Cabo at around 0700; we kept motoring for another 20 miles north to Puerto Los Cabos.

 Trip total for the Baja HaHa is 767 roughly or under 800 miles.
 Most boats can do this.
 This year a 19′ sailboat by the name of BlueBird did the trip.
 The second smallest boat was an Island Packet 27′.
 The largest boat is a catamaran 65′; the next largest I believe is a monohull 52′.